Facebook-led tech slump dims broader gains for US stocks

 AP Business Writer

-A Facebook-led slump in technology companies weighed on U.S. stocks Thursday, cutting into broad gains in other sectors amid fresh optimism among investors that global trade tensions may be easing.
-Airlines, energy companies and homebuilders notched gains.
+A Facebook-led slump in technology companies weighed on U.S. stocks Thursday, overshadowing broad gains in other sectors.
+Fresh optimism among investors that trade tensions between the U.S and European Union may be on the mend, coupled with another round of strong company earnings, sent airlines, energy companies and consumer goods stocks higher.
 Small-company stocks did better than the rest of the market.

 The S&P 500, the market's benchmark index, is on track for its fourth weekly gain in a row.